haydenrou/confi/README.md

 # confi
-Use confi to edit your ssh config file.
+Use confi to edit your configuration files.

+## available configs
+- ssh

 ## options
 `$ confi show all`